aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/workflows_adv.rst

 After each calculation, we simply add a check to verify that it finished successfully and produced the required outputs before continuing with the next calculation.
 What do we do, though, when the calculation failed?
 Depending on the cause of the failure, we might actually be able to fix the problem, and re-run the calculation, potentially with corrected inputs.
-A common example is that the calculation ran out of walltime (scheduled run time on a remote cluster) and was cancelled by the job scheduler.
+A common example is that the calculation ran out of walltime (requested time from the job scheduler) and was cancelled by the job scheduler.
 In this case, simply restarting the calculation (if the code supports restarts), and optionally giving the job more walltime or resources, may fix the problem.

 You might be tempted to add this error handling directly into the workflow.